mileweb/docs-content-hdt/docs/intro.md

 # Welcome to the High-Speed Data Transmission Customer Portal

-High-speed Data Transmission (HDT) is designed to optimize big data TCP/UDP application acceleration over long distance.
-HDT accelerates both TCP & UDP protocol applications with superior performance and benefits.
-For example, HDT boosts the file transfer speed without compromising performance or security.
-It is tailored to help Fortune 500 companies accelerate large enterprise applications running across continents.
+High-speed Data Transmission (HDT) is designed to optimize TCP/UDP application acceleration with superior performance and benefits.
+The HDT Customer Portal is a web-based user interface for the HDT platform, where you can add, view, and manage your transports and retrieve detailed reports about the usage.

 ## HDT Features